 - Technological developments

-- Availability and fluctuation of prices of raw materials.
+- Availability and price fluctuations of raw materials.

 A limited number of raw materials account for a large proportion of the materials consumed by the market groups within TenCate.
 Prices in commodity markets are liable to fluctuate widely.
+In 2015 this was the case particularly in the Geosynthetics & Grass sector.
 Price rises cannot always be passed on, or can only be passed on after a time lag.
 In the case of some materials, shortages may occur or a dependence may develop on a single supplier.
 Such cases give rise to availability risks or disproportionate price rises.
-Efforts are made to reduce this dependence by using alternatives.
+TenCate endeavours to reduce this dependence by using alternatives.

 In respect of operational risks, TenCate has a very low risk appetite.
 The objective of TenCate is to minimise the impact of unexpected operational problems.
 Identified operational risks relate to: